 A night terror attack may be triggered by anything that:

-- Increases how much deep sleep the child has, such as tiredness, fever or certain types of medication.
+- increases the amount of deep sleep the child has, such as tiredness, fever or certain types of medication

 Most children will eventually grow out of night terrors.